 Veteran Mentor Program

 In Veterans Treatment Court, volunteer veterans engage, encourage, and empower fellow veterans to change their lives, ensuring that together we will "leave no veteran behind."
 Veteran mentors provide camaraderie and veteran-to-veterans support, such as navigating housing, employment, disability compensation, and transportation needs.
 In 2015, Justice for Vets launched the National Mentor Corps to provide professional development for volunteer veterans interested in working with Veterans Treatment Courts.

 To learn more about becoming a veteran mentor or to enroll in a mentor professional development course, please click here.

 Resources for Veterans and Families

 Every U.S. Department of Veterans Affairs Medical Center in the country now has a Veterans Justice Outreach (VJO) Specialist whose job is to liaise with veterans involved with the local criminal justice system.
-Click here to locate your local VJO here.
+To locate your local VJO, please click here.

 Veterans Treatment Courts are subject to evaluation by the Specialty Court Program Advisory Committee under A.C.A. §16-10-139.